Employment

 Physical Requirements

-This job is performed inside; the noise level can be soft to loud.
-While performing the duties of this job, the employee is regularly required to stand, stoop, kneel, walk, talk, read, and hear.
-The employee is occasionally required to use hands to type, finger, handle or feel objects, tools, or controls, and reach with hands and arms.
-The employee must occasionally lift and/or move up to 25 pounds.
-The position is mobile across the campus, so must be able to switch classrooms throughout the day, moving teaching materials from class to class, and make quick transitions.
+This job is primarily performed inside of a vehicle; the noise level can be soft to loud.
+The job is mostly performed inside of a minibus in a sitting position and while performing the duties of this job, the employee could be required to stand, stoop, kneel, walk, talk, read, and hear.
+The employee could be required to use hands to drive, write, type, handle or feel objects, tools, or controls, and reach with hands and arms.
+The employee may occasionally lift and/or move up to 40 pounds.
+In compliance with ADA requirements, we will make reasonable accommodations for the known disability of an otherwise qualified applicant.

 Additional Responsibilities